cncf/cloudnativetv/meeting-notes/CloudNative.TV Working Group 04-06-2021.md

     - Saiyam - Cert Scenario (@bill to look into perhaps a discount code.)
     - Kat - Vincent Batts (Notary)
     - POP - Post Kubecon Show  (augustus/TBD Constrance)
+ - Discussion on Dry runs (2nd week of April)   (@kat/@POP/@rawkode)  -- the ask of team is to ensure that their show descriptions are up to date.